utshomax/postman-docs/src/pages/docs/administration/billing.md

 > **[Enterprise Solutions are available for Enterprise Essentials plans.](https://www.postman.com/pricing)**

-As a Team Admin, you can manage solution access of your team members from your [Solution Access](http://go.postman.co/settings/team/solutions-access) page.
+As a Team Admin, you can manage solution access of your team members from your [Product Access](https://go.postman.co/settings/team/products-access) page.
 To learn more about the added capabilities of each solution, visit [Enterprise Solutions](https://www.postman.com/pricing/).

 * To add Team members to a solution, select **Add Members** and select users.
 * To remove Team members from a solution, select the delete icon <img alt="Delete icon" src="https://assets.postman.com/postman-docs/icon-delete-v9.jpg#icon" width="12px"> next to a user.